Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 So instead of the government having to justify its failures to us, we have to justify ourselves to the government continuously.

-Uh number 19, a ratchet effect.
+Number 19, a ratchet effect.

 Yeah, and now it's tied into absolutely everything.

-Uh and and 20, this is obviously not for the stated reasons.
+And 20, this is obviously not for the stated reasons.

-And the broader point here is that as I think you're going to indicate later, Starmer has no credibility, has no popular support, and no attempt is even being made to manufacture consent for any of this.
+And the broader point here is that, as I think you're going to indicate later, Starmer has no credibility, has no popular support.

-What they're doing is they're is they're trying to earn enough globalist brownie points so that when they're kicked out, they can go and get a job in one of these big globalist institutions, and they can say, Well, when I was in office, I did everything you wanted me to do.
+What they're doing is they're trying to earn enough globalist brownie points so that when they're kicked out, they can go and get a job in one of these big globalist institutions.

 Where's my sinecure?

-That that that's basically what they're asking for.
+That's basically what they're asking for.

-So now, having laid out all those arguments as to why everything's is is um you know that while that's all bullshit, um you you can listen to this and instantly dismantle this man's arguments.
+So now, having laid out all those arguments as to why everything is, you know, well, that's all bullshit.

-I I'm not sure whether I don't know whether you just lack imagination or whether you genuinely believe what you're telling me here, because it is a very small step between a digital ID and a social credit system with the British people uh beholden to a government that has powers beyond your wildest dreams of how you can control the population.
+I'm not sure whether I don't know whether you just lack imagination or whether you genuinely believe what you're telling me here, because it is a very small step between a digital ID and a social credit system with the British people beholden to a government that has powers beyond your wildest dreams of how you can control the population.

-And I ask you again if 100% of the people in this country don't support it, what happens then?
+And I ask you again, if 100% of the people in this country don't support it, what happens then?

 So I think we should be talking about some sort of dystopian sci-fi novel.

-Have to carry it around in your pocket, no police are gonna be in you do need to carry it around in your pocket because it will be linked to your phone.
+You do need to carry it around in your pocket because it will be linked to your phone.

-So it'll be on a central database, but it will be, you know, you you can show it on your phone to be in the room with you.
+So it'll be on a central database, but it will be, you know, you can show it on your phone.

 Yeah.